joe-bennett/telecommunications-churn-project-1/readme.md

-#Descripton:
+Descripton and goals:

-the scope of this project can summized simply by saying we are to use the available telecommunications company client data to identify factors that have statistically significant relationship to client turnover (churn) creation, and provide recommendations to reduce customer churn occurrances (increase customer retention rate).
+the scope of this project can summized simply by saying I am using the available telecommunications company client data to identify factors that have statistically significant relationship to client turnover (churn) creation.
+For me as the data scientist my goal is to  create a classification model that more accurately than the baseline predicts churn.
+My next goal is to provide recommendations to reduce customer churn occurrances (increase customer retention rate) that are both meaningful yet doable.